 What to serve

-"Keep the meal components light, but filling," says Samantha.
+"Keep the meal components light, but filling," notes Darr.
 "Consider serving classic lunch options with a creative twist."
-Instead of an open bar, offer a limited menu of beer, wine, and, if you like, a signature drink.
-Steer clear of cocktails made primarily of alcohol—like martinis.
-Lighter drinks, like raspberry sangria, are more appropriate for a midday meal.
-Serve different types of nonalcoholic drinks as well—like hibiscus-infused lemonade or peach iced tea.
+Instead of an open bar, offer a limited menu of beer, wine and, if you'd like, a signature drink.
+And don't forget about your nonalcoholic beverage choices, too—up the ante with infusions such as a hibiscus lemonade or peach iced tea.